 To improve response times for blender models, DataRobot stores predictions for all models trained at the highest sample size used by Autopilot (typically 64%) and creates blenders from those results.
-Storing only the largest sample size (and therefore predictions from the best performing models) has the advantage of limiting the required disk space.
+Storing only the largest sample size (and therefore predictions from the best performing models) limits the disk space required.

 Sometimes, the Leaderboard's Validation, Cross-Validation, or Holdout score displays an asterisk.
 Hover over the score for a tooltip explaining the reason for the asterisk:

-Sometimes, the Leaderboard's Validation, Cross-Validation, or Holdout score displays “N/A” instead of a score.
-This occurs if your project was trained into the validation or holdout set and meets any of the following criteria:
+Sometimes, the Leaderboard's Validation, Cross-Validation, or Holdout score displays N/A instead of a score.
+"Not available" scores occur if your project trains models into the validation or holdout sets and meets any of the following criteria:

-- The dataset is larger than 750MB —resulting in a slim run project, which can have models that do not have stacked predictions.
+- The dataset exceeds 800MB resulting in a slim run project containing models that do not have stacked predictions.

-- It is a date/time partitioned project (both OTV and time series) and all of its models do not have stacked predictions.
+- The project is date/time partitioned (both OTV and time series), and all models do not have stacked predictions.

-- It is a multiclass project with greater than 10 classes.
+- The project is multiclass with greater than ten classes.

-- It is a Eureqa project (Eureqa models do not have stacked predictions).
+- The project uses Eureqa modeling, as Eureqa models do not have stacked predictions.